-A candidate shall be eligible for admission to B.A./B.Sc./B.Com.
-(Honours and General) Degree Course of studies provided he/she has passed the 10+2 examination in at least 5 recognized subjects, of which at least one is English, carrying not less than 100 as full marks.
+A candidate shall be eligible for admission to 4-Year B.A./B.Sc./B.Com.
+(Honours and Honours with Research) or 3-Year B.A./B.Sc./B.Com.
+(Multidisciplinary) undergraduate programme provided he/she has passed the 10+2 examination in at least 5 recognized subjects, of which at least one is English, carrying not less than 100 as full marks.